 At the time of the index admission, only 38 subjects (30.6%) were employed.
 However, at both the first and second follow-up levels of employment progressively increased, reaching 70.9% at 5 years.
-Sánchez-Carbonell et al.17 found similar levels of employment in an eleven-year follow-up study of heroin users.
+Sánchez-Carbonell et al (2000) found similar levels of employment in an eleven-year follow-up study of heroin users, whilst Wiepert et al (1978) found that employment rate had doubled over a seven year period in a sample of patients substitute opiate prescribing service.

 Interestingly there were no statistically significant differences in the overall levels of employment between subject who reported that they had not used crack-cocaine in the last year and those who had.
 However, the abstinent group, were more like to report being employed in the formal jobs' market and were less likely to report having taken days off in the last year.
-A positive relationship between abstinence from crack and better social functioning has been found by other authors^{7,9}.
-Goldstein et al.18 also found that patients on methadone maintenance were more likely to find formal employment compared with an out-of-treatment sample, who were more likely to report informal work or describe themselves as self-employed.
+A positive relationship between abstinence from crack and better social functioning has been found by other authors (Falck et al., 2000; Siegel et al., 2002).
+Goldstein et al (1995) also found that patients on methadone maintenance were more likely to find formal employment compared with an out-of-treatment subjects, who were more likely to report informal work or describe themselves as self-employed.
 The Brazilian economy was growing during the 1990s, job opportunities were greater and the minimum wage had been raised.
-Blumstein et al. 19 cite improvements in the United States economy and increased levels of employment during the 1990s, as contributing factors to the observed decline in mortality from crack-cocaine use, despite an increase in levels of consumption.
+Blumstein et al (2000) cite improvements in the United States economy and increased levels of employment during the 1990s, as contributing factors to the observed decline in mortality from crack-cocaine use, despite and increase in levels of consumption.